You are here:

-You can read more about the key features of provision mapping in archived guidance published by the Department for Education.
+Read more about the key features of provision mapping in archived guidance published by the DfE.

 Examples from schools

-- Linchfield Community School includes a pupil premium provision map as part of its 2018/19 pupil premium report.
-It sets out how funding will be spent in 3 core areas: academic achievement, enrichment and engagement, and wellbeing
+- Emmanuel Church of England (CofE) Primary School in Camden sets out in its pupil premium provision map how funding will be spent in 3 core areas: academic achievement, enrichment and engagement, and wellbeing

-- Little Hill Primary School's pupil premium provision map also focuses on the same 3 key areas and provides an overview of provision, the pupils who'll be included and the cost to the school
+- Leicestershire's Little Hill Primary School's pupil premium provision map for 2018-19 also focuses on the same 3 key areas and provides an overview of provision, the pupils who'll be included and the cost to the school

 More from The Key